San Francisco EMT Classes

 The instructors at Merritt College that are a part of the EMT Basic Training Program have received approval from the State Fire Marshal.

 EMT Basic Training Program

-There are off-campus and on-campus options for this EMT Basic Training Program at Merritt College, which meet the California State College Regulations.
+There are off-campus and on-campus options for the EMT Basic Training Program at Merritt College, which meets California's state regulations.
 The Alameda County EMS Agency has also approved this school for EMT certification.
 As a student works through this program's curriculum, he or she will learn about the transportation and emergency care of injured and ill patients.

 Other School Options

 EMT programs are also available at Mt.
 Diablo Adult Education, which is 30.8 miles away from downtown San Francisco, and Los Medanos College, which is roughly 42.8 miles from the San Francisco area.